Copper in biology: Optimal copper levels

 Copper deficiency and toxicity can be either of genetic or non-genetic origin.
 The study of copper's genetic diseases, which are the focus of intense international research activity, has shed insight into how human bodies use copper, and why it is important as an essential micronutrient.
 The studies have also resulted in successful treatments for genetic copper excess conditions, empowering patients whose lives were once jeopardized.

-In the USA, the average daily intake of copper is about 1 mg, and its bioavailability from the diet is estimated to be 65–70%, with a biological half-life of about 13–33 days.
+In the US, the average daily intake of copper is about 1 mg, and its bioavailability from the diet is estimated to be 65–70%, with a biological half-life of about 13–33 days.
 Researchers specializing in the fields of microbiology, toxicology, nutrition, and health risk assessments are working together to define the precise copper levels that are required for essentiality, while avoiding deficient or excess copper intakes.
 Results from these studies are expected to be used to fine-tune governmental dietary recommendation programs which are designed to help protect public health.